Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Armour/Unison/Evolving Quicksilver Body.md

 Prerequisite Charms:
   - None
 ---
 Unison and its wearer act as one.
 When the wearer takes an action that upholds a Defining [[Intimacy]], she gains a non-Charm bonus success.
 The armor’s methods change depending on action — for a mental action, Unity supercharges the wearer’s [[Essence]] flows, making her mind work faster, while for physical tasks it infuses her muscles with its [[Essence]] or changes its density.
-InQuicksilverHostMien,thiscanenhanceactionsthatuphold Major Intimacies.
-In Final Unity Mien, it can enhance actions that uphold Minor Intimacies.
+InQuicksilverHostMien,thiscanenhanceactionsthatuphold Major [[Intimacy|Intimacies]].
+In Final Unity Mien, it can enhance actions that uphold Minor [[Intimacy|Intimacies]].